Study smarter with Fiveable

 Founders and State Builders

 The earliest Aztec rulers faced a fundamental challenge: transforming a small island settlement into a legitimate political power.
-Their reigns established the institutional foundations—alliances, governance structures, and economic systems—that later emperors would build upon.
+Their reigns established the institutional foundations that later emperors would build upon, including alliances, governance structures, and economic systems.

 Acamapichtli

-• Founded Tenochtitlan's political legitimacy by creating marriage alliances with established noble lineages from neighboring city-states
+• Founded Tenochtitlan's political legitimacy by forging marriage alliances with established noble lineages from neighboring city-states, particularly linking the Mexica to the prestigious Toltec heritage through Culhua connections.

-• Developed chinampas (floating gardens) and trade networks that transformed a swampy island into an economically viable capital
+• Developed chinampas (floating gardens) and trade networks that transformed a swampy island in Lake Texcoco into an economically viable capital.

 Itzcoatl

-• Centralized political authority by reducing the power of the calpulli (clan-based councils) and concentrating decision-making in the ruler
+• Centralized political authority by reducing the power of the calpulli (clan-based councils) and concentrating decision-making in the tlatoani and a smaller circle of elite advisors.

-• Ordered the burning of historical codices to rewrite Mexica history, emphasizing divine destiny and erasing records of earlier subordination—a key example of how states construct legitimizing narratives
+• Ordered the burning of historical codices to rewrite Mexica history, emphasizing divine destiny and erasing records of earlier subordination to the Tepanecs.
+This is a key example of how states construct legitimizing narratives.

 Imperial Expanders